 Late Stages of Alcoholism – Late and End Stage

-Presence of six or more symptoms from the DSM-5 list indicates the late stage of alcoholism may be existing.
+The presence of six or more symptoms from the DSM-5 list indicates the late stage of alcoholism may be existing.
 This stage is also called the severe alcohol abuse stage.
-The number of factors results in an overwhelming experience for a sufferer who is at this point strongly advised to seek professional help.
+The number of factors results in an overwhelming experience for a sufferer who is at this point, strongly advised to seek professional help.

 Third Stage of Alcoholism and Functionality

-While one might be able to hold a job at this stage of even function normally on a daily basis, the problem acts as a ticking bomb and will eventually take effect.
-The mental focus will be on the next drink and their working life and health will eventually start to get affected by the habit.
+While one might be able to hold a job at this stage of even function normally daily, the problem acts as a ticking bomb and will eventually take effect.
+The mental focus will be on the next drink, and their working life and health will eventually start to get affected by the habit.
 Medical conditions such as hepatitis, liver cirrhosis, or in the severe cases heart failure and brain damage are possible.

 The End Stage